 Eliminating busywork by automating your billing

 Most businesses waste countless hours through the tedious manual process of mailing invoices and sending constant reminders to get customers to submit payments.
 Biller Genie automates all that with its Automatic Invoice Messenger, from the invoicing to the reminders and even the post-payment thank-you notes.
 If your business has a late fee policy, well, Biller Genie’s Late Fee Manager can automate that for you, too.

 Finally, Biller Genie removes friction and promotes self-service so your customers are more likely to pay you on time.
-Through its Branded Customer Portal, customers can pay you with just a few clicks through a variety of payment methods, from credit cards to ACH to ApplePay.
+Through its Branded Customer Portal, customers can pay you with just a few clicks through a variety of payment methods, from credit cards to ACH.
 By making it so easy for them, coupled with never-late invoicing and reminders, Biller Genie helps you get paid faster.